pooley182/Plex-Meta-Manager-Wiki/MyAnimeList-Attributes.md

 #### OAuth Flow using Docker

 To authenticate MyAnimeList the first time, you need run the container with the `-it` flags in order to walk through the OAuth flow mentioned above.
 Once you have the MyAnimeList authentication data saved into the YAML, you'll be able to run the container normally.

+#### OAuth Flow using unRAID Docker

+Directions on how to authenticate MyAnimeList on unRAID can be found on the [unRAID Installation](https://github.com/meisnate12/Plex-Meta-Manager/wiki/unRAID#advanced-installation-authenticating-trakt-or-myanimelist) page.